Last Updated on May 25, 2025 by

 - Green fruits and vegetables

-- Dried fruits, sesame, jaggery, sprouting pulses, ground nuts, jowar, bajra, and wheat
+- You can eat dried fruits, sesame, jaggery, sprouting pulses, ground nuts, jowar, bajra and wheat.

 Increased consumption of Iron Rich and Iron-Fortified food is necessary, as it is dietary diversification